|

 For example, there may be areas where laws are strictly enforced and non-compliance may even result in punishment or fines.

-Therefore, it’s important for visitors from abroad to be aware of local laws and regulations pertaining to alcohol consumption before engaging in any activities related to its consumption.
+Therefore, visitors from abroad need to be aware of local laws and regulations about alcohol consumption before engaging in any activities related to its consumption.

-So let’s take a look at a few places regarding alcohol laws in Turkey and stay safe!
+So let’s take a look at a few things regarding the laws in Turkey.

 Blood Alcohol Content levels